apache/activemq-website/README.md

 To Build the site locally
 -------------------------

-Before building the site you will need to install [Jekyll](https://jekyllrb.com/) (and Bundler).
-The Jekyll site has [installation instructions](https://jekyllrb.com/docs/installation/) to help get you started.
+The site is built using [Jekyll](https://jekyllrb.com/).
+Before building the site you will need to install a Ruby development environment, and GCC.
+The Jekyll site has [guides](https://jekyllrb.com/docs/installation/#guides) that may help get you started with these pre-requisites.

+You need to install the [Bundler](https://bundler.io/) tool with:

+    gem install bundler

+Then ensure you are within a checkout directory of the website repo for instructions/commands that follow.

+You can optionally isolate the ActiveMQ website dependencies from your general environment by configuring Bundler to use a local install path with `bundle config set path --local vendor/bundle` from within the site checkout.
+This sets the _./.bundle/config_ file to have Bundle install items in the _./vendor/bundle_ directory.
+Both are ignored in _.gitignore_ to help prevent showing or checking in changes to them.

+You can then use Bundler to install the required dependencies:

+    bundle install

-You can build (from the `src` directory, to the `_site` output directory) and serve the site locally using Jekyll to test changes you have made or are making:
+You can now build (from the `src` directory, to the `_site` output directory) and serve + reload the site locally using Jekyll to test changes as you make them:

-    ./serve.sh
+    bundle exec jekyll serve --incremental --livereload

+You can view the site by navigating to the printed `Sever Address`, e.g http://127.0.0.1:4000.

+_NOTE_: Changes to the _config.yml file (such as to update the current releases detail) are intentionally not reloaded by _jekyll serve_.
+You must stop and re-start the process to pick them up.

-Alternatively, to just build the site, run:
+Alternatively, rather than serving the site, to just build the site simply run:

-    ./build.sh
+    bundle exec jekyll build

+Helper scripts `./serve.sh` and `./build.sh` are provided which do an inline bundle install followed by jekyll serve or build.

 If for some reason you need to clear the metadata/cache used to support the build process, and the build output, you can run:

     rm -rf src/.jekyll-*
     rm -rf _site